Get married by "Rick" in Senoia, Georgia

 Experiences for The Walking Dead Super Fans

-You might have replicated the season 1 photo on Atlanta's Jackson Street Bridge or chowed down at Senoia's Nic and Norman's.
+You might have replicated the season 1 photo on Atlanta's Jackson Street Bridge or chowed down at Senoia's Nic & Norman's.
 But have you done these TWD superfan experiences?
 Fans can track down hundreds of filming locations, but all of these are open to the public or available for booking.

 Go on the Survivor "Death Tour"

 Atlanta Movie Tours' Big Zombie 3 is lovingly referred to as the "Death Tour" because it visits the places where multiple characters met their ends.
-Near Griffin, stop by the railroad tracks where Denise gets shot through the eye with an arrow, the building where Noah enters the grisly revolving door of death, and the site of the "Bob-B-Q." And don't miss the Selfie Spot in Hampton where Nicholas and Glenn are stuck on the Dumpster.
+Near Griffin, stop by the railroad tracks where Denise gets shot through the eye with an arrow, the building where Noah enters the grisly revolving door of death, and the site of the "Bob-B-Q." And don't miss the spot in Hampton where Nicholas and Glenn are stuck on the Dumpster.

 Learn to fight like Rick's crew